Warm yourself from the inside out with this flavourful and comforting Thai soup.

 - Lime wedges

 - In a large pot, add the coconut oil, and the sliced red onion.
 Saute until the onion are caramelized and quite golden brown.
 Remove half of the onion, and set aside for garnishing the soup.

 - Add the garlic, ginger, lime leaves, and turmeric and saute for a minute or two until the garlic and ginger are fragrant.

 - Put the remaining ingredients to the pot.
 Bring to a simmer, and simmer for 20-30 min.
 Meanwhile prepare the zucchini noodles if making.

 - Add the zucchini noodles to the soup for 5 min, divide between the bowls, and ladle the soup over top.

 - Garnish with the caramelized onions, basil leaves, and chiles if using and serve with more fresh lime wedges to add to the soup if desired.

-Not crucial if you can’t find Asian ground fresh chilli paste.
-You can substitute other basil or cilantro if Thai basil isn’t available.
-Be very careful cutting these.
-Use gloves when cutting, and wash hands immediately after coming in direct contact with them after cutting as they can irritate eyes, and face.
+- It is not crucial if you can’t find Asian ground fresh chilli paste.
+Use a pair of gloves when cutting, and wash your hands immediately after coming in direct contact with chilli as they can irritate eyes, and face.

 Publisher’s Note: Carol Dudar is a Toronto based recipe developer and food stylist.